Early Years Outdoor Learning Area

 In Phonics, we taught the children the children to pronounce the ‘g’ phoneme (sound) using the rhyme ‘give me a smile that shows your teeth; press the middle of your tongue to the top and back of your mouth, push your tongue down and forward to make the g sound’.
 This is a very challenging sound for children to make.

-Next week we will learn to pronounce ‘o’.
-We will also start to encourage the children to listen carefully to the start of words and see if they can identify the initial sound – even if it is not the focus sound of the week.
+Looking ahead, next week we will learn to pronounce ‘o’.
+Also, we will also start to encourage the children to listen carefully to the start of words and see if they can identify the initial sound – even if it is not the focus sound of the week.

 Pre-Reception will be learning about Australia over the next 2 weeks.
 We will be reading traditional stories and creating artwork.